Home Coffee Journal logo Home Coffee Journal

 3. Then pour pattern.
 Slower, more centered pours raise extraction.
 Aggressive edge pours add agitation.

 Keep notes after every brew.
-A phone note works.
-Date, dose, grind setting, temp, total time, one-line taste.
+A phone note is plenty: date, dose, grind setting, temp, total time, one line on taste.

 Origin (washed) Grind Temp Notes